A computation of $THH_*(ku)$ using a gathered spectral sequence

 We will use the following notations to describe various algebras: \begin{itemize} \item $P(x)$ is a polynomial algebra over a generator $x$, \item $P_n(x)$ is a truncated polynomial algebra at height $n$, that is the quotient of $P(x)$ by the relation $x^n=0$, \item $\Gamma(x)$ is a divided power algebra, which is generated additively by the divided power of $x$, denoted $\gamma_i x$ for any $i\geq 0$, and with the multiplicative relations:

-\item $E(x)$ is an exterior algebra, which means $P_2(x)$. \end{itemize} The base ring for these algebras will be determined in most case by the context in which they appear.
-When computing homology with coefficient in $\F_p$ or modulo $p$ homotopy, the base ring will be $\F_p$.
+\item $E(x)$ is an exterior algebra, which means $P_2(x)$. \end{itemize} The base ring for these algebras will be determined in most cases by the context in which they appear.
+When computing homology with coefficients in $\F_p$ or modulo $p$ homotopy, the base ring will be $\F_p$.
 When computing homology with coefficients in $\Z$, $\Z_{(p)}$ or $\Z_p$ (the integers, the $p$-localized integers or the $p$-completed integers), it will be $\Z$, $\Z_{(p)}$ or $\Z_p$.
 When computing $\THH$, it will be the base ring for the coefficient spectrum.
-If we need to specify the base ring, we will note it in a subscript: $P_\Q(x)$, $E_\Q(x)$, etc.
+If we need to specify the base ring, we will denote it by a subscript: $P_\Q(x)$, $E_\Q(x)$, etc.

 When writing spectral sequences, we will use tensor products $\otimes$ of these algebras.
 One of these tensor products will be written $\botimes$, it will separate the algebras generated by classes whose bidegree lies on the $x$-axis -- on the left of $\botimes$ -- and those generated by classes whose bidegree lies on the $y$-axis -- on the right of $\botimes$.